Quick answer: which software should you choose?

 Best for:

-Homeowners planning installation, electricians needing a quick documentation tool, people without CAD software experience.
+Homeowners planning installation, electricians needing a quick documentation tool, and teams that want a browser-based workflow instead of traditional CAD setup.

 2. ProfiCAD - for advanced drawings